Kenny Finn: Coaching

 After retiring from playing professionally, Finn entered the coaching ranks and coached his two sons, Kevin and Kenny in youth soccer which included the U19 NJ State Cup championship in 1983.
 Finn guided the Freehold Falcons to a state cup victory over the Kearny Scotts which included Tab Ramos, John Harkes, Kris Peat, and Peter Gaynor.
 Both of Finn's son's went on to play college soccer at Virginia Tech.
 Kenny's Granddaughter, Lauren Burford played Basketball for Villanova and his Grandson Brian Finn plays soccer for the University of Notre Dame.

 Gaelic football

-Finn had played football as a lad, earning an invitation to play with Louth GAA, but gave it up when he signed a contract with Dundalk F.C., an Irish soccer club.
+Finn had played football as a lad, earning an invitation to play with Louth GAA, but gave it up when he signed a contract with Dundalk, an Irish soccer club.
 When Finn arrived in New York City in 1959, he joined a local football club which played in Gaelic Park.
 In 1967, he was part of one of the sport's great upsets when the team representing New York defeated the 1967 National Football League champions Galway in a two-game final.
-In the first game, played 14 May 1967, New York defeated Galway 3-5 to 1-6 in New York.
-A week later, they won again, 4-3 to 0-10 in Ireland.
+In the first game, played 14 May 1967, New York defeated Galway 3–5 to 1–6 in New York.
+A week later, they won again, 4–3 to 0–10 in Ireland.
 Finn played a total of sixteen years with New York.